 16.2.
-System Access and Passwords
+System Access

 16.2.1.
-Access to information on systems is controlled in accordance with agency policy and this manual.
+Access to information on systems is controlled in accordance with agency policy and the NZISM.

+16.2.2.
 This section covers information on accessing systems for all system users.

-Additional information on privileged users can be found in Section 16.3-Privileged User Access and additional information on security clearance, briefing and authorisation requirements can be found in Section 9.2-Authorisations, Security Clearances and Briefings.
+16.2.3.
+Additional information on privileged users can be found in Section 16.3 - Privileged User Access and additional information on security clearance, briefing and authorisation requirements can be found in Section 9.2 - Authorisations, Security Clearances and Briefings.